Niovad/Tools/README.md

 An environment variable named `AR_TMP_DIR` is available within this term.
 It's the path to the stdout and stderr of the lauched services.
 Each service has six commands: `start`, `stop`, `status`, `restart`, `stdout` and `stderr`.
 To add a service, you can copy an existing service `cp api .`.
 Nothing more.
 Symlinks are working too.

+## Wipe script

+The script `wipe.sh` will remove every trace of Archipelago from your computer (if you are using the directory architecture described above).
+It's not perfect now, but at least the source code is safely removed using the `shred` command.
+The script will remove everything from its relative parent directory (including itself), so be careful.